 Solution

 Day-to-day operational activities are made easier when employees can function without being limited by their role.
 For example, when procurement shares spend analysis reports with finance, budgets can be aligned with actual spending.
-Alternately, when finance is able to share GL budgets with procurement, both departments are able to benefit from this collaboration.
+Alternately, when finance is able to share GL budgets with procurement, both departments are able to benefit from this collaboration, ultimately enhancing procurement finance processes and decision-making.

 It's extremely difficult to validate a supplier's performance results without input from a financial team.
 On the flip side, procurement can contribute to areas such as revenue improvements and tax expense reduction.